-More information can be found at:
+More information can be found here.

-- All suppliers are monitored on an ongoing basis, with the more material suppliers being checked on a quarterly basis.
+Suppliers are monitored on an ongoing basis, with the more material suppliers being checked on a quarterly basis.
 This ensures that suppliers continue to meet their

-- communicating the basic principles of the Modern Slavery Act 2015;
+- Communicating the basic principles of the Modern Slavery Act 2015;

-- providing information on where to go to for advice and what external help is available.
+- Providing information on where to go to for advice and what external help is available.

 As part of the annual declaration process completed by all TMK employees, staff must attest that they have read and understood various TMK policies, including the Code of Business Conduct and Ethics, the Financial Crime Policy and the Whistleblowing Policy.

-Review and approval of this Statement has been delegated to the TMKGL Board on behalf of the TMK Group by the Boards of TMKI, TMKS and TMKIS.
-The Statement will be reviewed on an annual basis, updated and re-published as appropriate.
+Review and approval of this Statement has been delegated to the TMKGL Board on behalf of the TMK Group subsidiaries and by the Boards of TMKI, TMKS and TMKIS.
+This Statement is also reviewed and approved by the TMUL Board.